AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 Diffuse an image that was generated in the past or which was uploaded to the bot.
 The `docarray_id` is the short string (e.g. "eoZw11NmT") given with the images, while `index` refers to the index of the images in zeroeth ordering.

-Riff buttons that use all the default
+Riff buttons using the feature with default settings are automatically added to all `riff` or `image` commands.

 Options:
 - `iterations`: The number of times to re-diffuse before generating the final four images.
 The more iterations, the strong the effect.
+Default is `1` or no extra iterations.
 - `latentless`: Use a random latent to generate the image, meaning that the prior image is not used at all.
 May be used to test a prompt without the image while using the same parameters.
 - `prompt`: Prompt the override the prompt saved in the DocArray.
 - `sampler`: Which sampler to use when creating the image.
 Some samplers, such as `euler`, may require fewer steps to get good results, while others can have [a dramatic effect](https://i.redd.it/uy2fp799wmj91.jpg) on image generation itself.
 Defaults to `k_lms`.